fabianmagrini/amazon-ecs-fargate-aspnetcore/README.md

-Let's add the two containers 'mymvcweb' and 'reverseproxy' to the container definitions.
+Let's add the two containers 'webapp' and 'reverseproxy' to the container definitions.

 ![](/images/pic12.jpeg)